-That’s a pretty vague answer, but it’s true.
+That’s a vague answer, but it’s true.

 If you drive your truck primarily on the highway in temperate conditions and rarely tow or haul, you likely don’t need to change front or rear differential fluid very often.

-Why the varying fluid change intervals?
+Why the varying fluid-change intervals?
 Because severe operating conditions break down differential fluid more quickly and place greater stress on the gears and bearings, inviting wear.

-The truck manufacturer’s ongoing arms race for the highest towing capacity has resulted in trucks that place far more stress on differentials than their predecessors.
+The truck manufacturer’s ongoing arms race for the highest towing capacity has resulted in trucks that place more stress on differentials than their predecessors.
 Meanwhile, differential fluid capacities have largely decreased or remained the same.

-For example, compare a 1996 Ford F-250 Crew Cab to the 2017 version.
+For example, compare a 1996 Ford F-250 Crew Cab to the 2021 version.
 Back in 1996, maximum towing capacity was 10,500 lbs. using a rear differential that held 3.75 quarts of gear lube.
-The 2017 model offers a 15,000-lb. towing capacity using a rear differential that holds 3.5 quarts of fluid.
+The 2021 model offers up to 15,200-lb. towing capacity using a rear differential that holds between 3.3 and 3.5 quarts of fluid.

 Greater towing capacity, less gear lube

 It means less fluid is responsible for guarding against increased heat and stress.
 In this environment, inferior lubricants can shear and permanently lose viscosity.
 Once sheared, the fluid film weakens, ruptures and allows metal-to-metal contact, eventually causing gear and bearing failure.

-As temperatures climb, gear lubricants tend to lose viscosity, while extreme loads and pressures can break the lubricant film, causing increased metal-to-metal contact and heat.
+As temperatures climb, gear lubricants tend to lose viscosity.
+Meanwhile, extreme loads and pressures can break the lubricant film, causing increased metal-to-metal contact and heat.
 Friction and heat continue to spiral upward, creating a vicious cycle known as thermal runaway that eventually leads to greatly increased wear and irreparable equipment damage.

-Use a high-quality synthetic gear lube to maximize your truck’s ability to tow and haul.
+Bottom line: Use a high-quality synthetic gear lube to maximize your truck’s ability to tow and haul.

-Not only does it often cost less than OEM-branded gear lubes, our new SEVERE GEAR easy-pack eliminates the frustrations of changing gear oil.
+Not only does it often cost less than OEM-branded gear lubes, our SEVERE GEAR easy-pack eliminates the frustrations of changing gear oil.
 Its flexible design lets you easily reach touch-to-reach fill holes while getting all the gear lube out of the package.